NCAR/GeoCAT/pages/citation.md

 Boulder, CO, USA: UCAR/NCAR - Computational and Informational System Lab. doi:\<DOI\>.**

 URLs to version-specific DOIs for each GeoCAT software tool can be found in their own GitHub repository or documentation.
-In the above citation text, update the year, GeoCAT package version, and DOI as appropriate.
+In the above citation text, update the year of the version, GeoCAT package version, and DOI as appropriate.
 For example, if you used version 2022.04.0 of GeoCAT-comp (i.e. computational component of GeoCAT):

 **Visualization & Analysis Systems Technologies.
 (2022).
 Geoscience Community Analysis Toolkit: GeoCAT-comp (v2022.04.0) [Software].